Nydauron/avocado2sciolyff/README.md

 - Ensure you have [Go 1.23](https://go.dev/doc/install) installed
 - Clone this repo
-- To generate a binary, run `go build`
+- To generate a binary for your specific machine, run `go build`
 - Alternatively, run `go run` to run the program without producing a binary

 ## Example Usage